stepansojka/cnb-exchange-rate/README.md

     tox

-To run the tests with fake CNB server (faster executio), run:
+To run the tests with fake CNB server (faster execution), run:

     tox -- --fake